-Its full class name is com.hazelcast.webmonitor.configreplacer.PropertyReplacer and the replacer prefix is empty string ("").
+Its full class name is com.hazelcast.webmonitor.configreplacer.PropertyReplacer and the replacer

-3.9.3.
+3.10.3.
 Implementing Custom Replacers

 You can also provide your own replacer implementations.
 All replacers have to implement the three methods that have the same signatures as the methods of the following interface: